 Between 1910 and 1918, the property changed hands several times, until, in 1918, B.C.
 Davies, a Los Angeles doctor, purchased the ranch, including the farm house, where Dr. Davies reportedly conducted his medical practice in an enclosed area on the north porch.
 Dr. Davies also became a prominent citizen of Fallbrook, serving on the Board of the Fallbrook Irrigation District, and organizing the first Rotary Club in Fallbrook.
 Dr. and Mrs. Davies held the property until 1945, when it passed to family heirs, Edward & Phyllis Block and Doris C. Mundhenk, who then sold it in 1946 to John and Marion Griffin.
 In 1981, the Griffin heirs sold 2 ½ acres, including the farm house, to the Fallbrook Historical Society, who used it to store historic artifacts until the new museum was built in 1993.

 Today, the Pittenger house is a veritable showcase, meticulously furnished to reflect the early twentieth century period.
 Full of vintage furnishings, such as the wood-burning stove and icebox in the kitchen, a Crown pump organ and Edison wind-up phonograph in the living room, and a bedroom adorned with an old rope-bed, chamber pot and wash basin, along with many, many other artifacts, the historic Pittenger House remains a genuine treasure of the Fallbrook Heritage Center.

-Please stop by any Thursday or Sunday from 1 pm – 4 pm to get a tour of the Pittenger House.
+Please stop by The Fallbrook Heritage Center any Thursday or Sunday from 1 – 4 pm for a personal tour of the Pittenger House.